Elijah Millsap

-Elijah Millsap (born August 12, 1987) is an American professional basketball player who last played for the College Park Skyhawks of the NBA G League.
+Elijah Millsap (born August 12, 1987) is an American former professional basketball player who last played for the College Park Skyhawks of the NBA G League.
 He played college basketball for the University of Louisiana at Lafayette and the University of Alabama at Birmingham.

 High school career

 Millsap attended Grambling High School, averaging 29.8 points and 14.5 rebounds as a senior, earning the MVP on the Louisiana Class A ranks.

 College career

 Millsap attended Louisiana–Lafayette, playing in 53 games and starting 40 while averaging 9.4 points, 5.4 rebounds and 1.5 steals as a sophomore.
 After two years, he transferred to Alabama-Birmingham, where he averaged 16.1 points per game as a senior, earning an All-Conference USA selection.

 Professional career

 Tulsa 66ers (2010–2011)

 After going undrafted in the 2010 NBA draft, Millsap joined the Detroit Pistons for the 2010 NBA Summer League.
 On September 26, he signed with the Oklahoma City Thunder.
 However, he was later waived by the Thunder on October 20.
 On October 30, he was acquired by the Tulsa 66ers of the NBA Development League as an affiliate player of the Thunder.
 He went on to be named to the D-League All-Rookie second team for the 2010–11 season.